LucasAub/Moonshot-Project/Documents/FunctionalSpecification/FunctionalSpecification.md

 - Background processing option: Allow app to work in background

 ### **5.2 Security & Privacy**
-- Document privacy: All processing happens locally on the user's device
+- Document privacy: All processing happens locally on the user's device with no external dependencies
 - No data transmission: Documents never leave the user's computer
 - Minimal data collection: No usage statistics unless explicitly opted in
 - Clear privacy policy: Written in plain language and accessible from the app